-This post about Notice of Compliance Telephone Interview letters gets a lot of views, everyday it is the top post viewed on my website.
+This post about Notice of Compliance Telephone Interview letters continues to get a lot of views, everyday it is the top post viewed on my website.
 Now that should make me happy, after all a blogger wants their posts to be read.
 However it doesn’t make me happy, because it means that every view is likely from someone who has received this letter and is suddenly afraid of losing the money they need to survive!

 If you have had this letter, I know that feeling of dread, fear and even upset that this piece of paper can bring.